 Students should have tentatively identified a dissertation topic by the end of their first year (or, for B.A.-Ph.D. students, by the fall of the third year) and should then file a Tentative Dissertation Topic Form with the Graduate Director.

-Ph.D. students must also prepare and defend a dissertation prospectus no later than the quarter subsequent to successful passage of the oral comprehensive exam.
+Ph.D. students must also prepare and defend a dissertation prospectus, ideally in the quarter subsequent to successful passage of the oral comprehensive exam.
 Students may, but are not required, to register for HIST 619 to prepare their dissertation prospectus with the appropriate faculty.
-(Note: until this course number is officially approved, students may substitute HIST 605.)

 Students with B.A. degrees who are admitted to the Ph.D. program must complete the M.A. requirements within two years.
 Such students must complete both the M.A. and the Ph.D. requirements within a total of seven years from the time of admission.